InteractComp: Evaluating Search Agents With Ambiguous Queries: The Benchmark

 \subsection{Task Overview}

-As shown in Table~\ref{tab:one_example}, each instance comprises an ambiguous question, a context containing distinctive attributes, the correct answer, and a distractor (a popular alternative sharing attributes with the target).
+As shown in Appendix~\ref{appendix:one_example}, each instance comprises an ambiguous question, a context containing distinctive attributes, the correct answer, and a distractor (a popular alternative sharing attributes with the target).
 The context is hidden from agents but available to a simulated user responder.
 Agents receive only the ambiguous question and operate with three actions: \texttt{search} to retrieve web information, \texttt{interact} to propose clarifying questions, and \texttt{answer} to provide the final response.
-The simulated responder replies with "yes," "no," or "I don't know" based solely on context information.
-Through this process, agents must recognize ambiguity, gather disambiguating details via interaction, and identify the correct answer.
-Implementation details for both agents and responders are provided in Appendix~\ref{appendix: Agent Implementation} and Appendix~\ref{appendix: Responder Simulation}.
+We intentionally adopt a binary yes/no interaction protocol not to simplify the task, but to prevent interaction from collapsing into unrestricted information retrieval.
+This design forces agents to commit to specific hypotheses and tests whether they can identify the right questions to ask, rather than merely asking more questions.
+The simulated responder replies with ``yes", ``no" or ``I don't know" based solely on context information.